-Our Technical Alpine Climbing Course in Chamonix is ideal for established UK rock and ice climbers, or those who have tried classic alpine mountaineering and now want to refine their skills and take on bigger objectives.
+Our level 3 Technical Alpine Climbing Course in Chamonix is ideal for established UK rock and ice climbers, or those who have tried classic alpine mountaineering and now want to refine their skills and take on bigger objectives.
 The aim of the week is to develop your existing climbing skills, focusing on alpine specific techniques for moving efficiently over rock, ice and mixed terrain.
 A low 2:1 ratio all week gives flexibility to tailor each course to suit ability, aspirations and prevailing mountain conditions. **Free climbing equipment rental is included with this course**

-We aim to have one day looking at each alpine discipline: multi-pitch rock, snow/ice climbing, and classical alpine ridge terrain on rock/snow/mixed terrain.
+The course has been planned to include one day looking at each alpine discipline: multi-pitch rock, snow/ice climbing, and classical alpine ridge terrain on rock/snow/mixed terrain.
 The week combines a mixture of student lead days, where you are encouraged to work as an independent team with the guide supervising and guide lead days, which allow you to gain valuable experience on longer and more involved alpine climbs.
 Important areas such as multi pitch abseiling, route planning and advanced crevasse rescue are also covered during the week.
 Typical routes climbed are in the range PD to D depending on conditions and ability.

 Included in price